 Ptarmigan Circular Route, Ben Lomond

 Ben Lomond is Scotland’s southernmost Munro.
-And, with over 30,000 people reaching the summit each year, it’s also one of the most popular ones.
+With over 30,000 people reaching the summit each year, it’s also among the most popular.

 Hiking the circular route over Ptarmigan is a great way to tackle Ben Lomond.
 The trail is about 7.5 miles long and takes at least 5 hours to complete.